EyasuTeshome/shifttracker/interview-prep/submit-behavioral-question-videos-for-coach-feedback.md

 1. Copy the link to the recording of your behavioral videos.

 ### Submit your project

-*Read [this FAQ](https://microverse.zendesk.com/hc/en-us/articles/360061344234) for a reminder on how to submit your project.*

 Now go to your Student Dashboard and submit your project.